 We’d be remiss not to mention our local digital advocates Wired Sussex, who operate a members-only jobs board with both full-time and freelance gigs.
 Equivalent regional organisations exist all over the UK, so if you’re not in Sussex, search around for yours!

-YunoJuno is a fairly new entrant on the freelance job site scene and offers high quality jobs from high quality clients.
+YunoJuno is a popular option on the freelance job site scene and offers high-quality jobs from high-quality clients.
 A great option for the design and creative crowd, the site promises to (in their words) “cut through the freelancer recruitment forest with a sharp angry axe”.

 You probably won’t hit your ideal day rate, but if you’ve got some spare capacity you could always find some passable work at one of the following little-earners.

 If you enjoy completing tasks that others might not, you could make some decent money on TaskRabbit.
 TaskRabbit is a people-as-a-service website that lets punters hire freelancers for hourly waged or one-off tasks like cleaning, assembling furniture or even standing in line on their behalf.
 You can set your own rates – hourly rates of up to £20 aren’t unheard of.